Last Updated On 11th July 2023 By Lauren | Wild Lovely World

 Having been here many times in all the other seasons, I knew that this spot would be just as beautiful in the autumn.
 I was happy to find my suspicions were true when I went for a walk there to take some pictures for my blog!

 A full nature trail follows the river and passes through various landscapes, including woodlands, marsh, ponds and meadowland.

 There is a large diversity of wildlife living here, with many species of flora and fauna.
 Along the path are information signs so you can learn about anything you might (or might not) see.
 I’ve seen plenty of grey herons perching in the river and wild garlic on the shores.

-Toward the end of the 18th Century, the River Almond was industrial site.
+Toward the end of the 18th Century, the River Almond was an industrial site.
 There are the ruins of many old mills from this time along the banks of the river.
 You can enjoy discovering them on your walk!

 One of the best sections to walk is between the Old Cramond Brig (Bridge) and Cramond Beach.
 This is a shorter walk which will take around 60 minutes.
 You can extend this with an exploration of Cramond Island, which is well worth it if you haven’t been!
-Find details of how to get there and a link to a route descriptions and map for these walks below.
+Find details of how to get there and a link to a route description and map for these walks below.